theextremeprogrammer/ToDoList/README.md

 Ideally my goal is to illustrate at least the following features and functionality, completely test-driven:

 ### Project Organization / Automation / Discoverability
 - [x] How to arrange your folders and files using an "Application", "Components", and "UI" structure to provide separation of concerns.
+Inspired by the [App Continuum](https://www.appcontinuum.io/).
 - [x] How to sort your Xcode project file to minimize merge conflicts within the team.
 - [x] How to use a Makefile to automate repetitive tasks and increase discoverability.
 - [x] CI integration with Travis.